Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 **Getting the Artifactory URL**

-The artifactory helm chart comes bundled with the Artifactory software, a PostgreSQL database and an Nginx proxy which it uses to configure routes to the different capabilities of Artifactory.
+The artifactory helm chart comes bundled with the `Artifactory software`, a `PostgreSQL database` and an `Nginx proxy` which it uses to configure routes to the different capabilities of Artifactory.
 Getting the pods after some time, you should see something like the below.
 ```
 kubectl get pods -n tools -w
 ```